guettli/desktop-tips-and-tricks/README.md

 * With google slides: Put screenshot in the background.
 Benefit: Lines/Text etc can get changed later again.
 * Google drawing: https://docs.google.com/drawings/

+# File Sync: Google Drive / DropBox / Nextcloud

+These file sync applications are handy: At home I scan sheets of paper with the HP-Smart app.
+Then I upload the file to Nextcloud.
+Then I can attach the scan in PDF format to an email.

+But for more most other things I don't need my local file system any more.

+I don't use a backup tool for my PC anymore.
+All my files are in Google Drive, Nextcloud or on github.

+And the configuration of my browser (chrome) is stored in the cloud.

+Living is easy with eys closed ...
+(Beatles)